-Copenhagen has always been one of the most expensive cities in the world to visit and no wonder, the cost to import and do business in the city is very expensive.
-But no worries for those traveling to visit the city – there are still so many wonderful attractions and free things that you can do for free or at least a cheaper way to experience the best of the city.
+As a first impression of Copenhagen, everyone assumes that this is one of the most expensive cities in the world to visit and no wonder, the cost to import and do business in the city is very expensive.
+With so many attractions to visit in Copenhagen, you’ll be surprised that there are many wonderful attractions and free things that you can do for free or at least a cheaper way to experience the best of the city.
 Check out the free things to do in Copenhagen below and hopefully this won’t make a big dent to your travel budget visiting the city and country.

 Explore the cool neighborhoods of Copenhagen

 There’s a lot of really cool and fun neighborhoods to explore around Copenhagen and absorb some of the local places to hang out and shop in these districts.
 Here are some of my favorite neighborhood areas that you should check out when want to see something unique and worth visiting outside of the main attractions.

 1. Checking out Copenhagen’s hippie hangout at Freetown Christiana

 We visited Freetown Christiania because it is Copenhagen’s own hippy town, and where the 900 residents live in a community and have established their own rules independent of the Danish government.

 Freetown Christiania was established in 1971 by a group of hippies who occupied some old and abandoned military barracks and developed their own set of societal rules, completely independent of the Danish government